A wise person does not give the same amount of thought to choosing lunch as to choosing a career. Neither should a language model.

 - Single pass through a large model: Use all $C$ FLOPs for one forward pass through the largest model that fits within the budget.
 This is the classical approach.

-- Multiple passes through a smaller model: Use a model that requires $C/N$ FLOPs per pass and generate $N$ independent solutions, then select the best one using a reward model.
+- Multiple passes through a smaller model: Use a model that requires $C/N$ FLOPs per pass and generate $N$ independent solutions, then select the best one using a preference learning.

 - Extended chain-of-thought with a medium model: Use a model that generates a long reasoning trace, spending extra tokens to "think through" the problem before committing to an answer.